 Ingrid Irigoyen, Mediator and Program Manager

-Ingrid Irigoyen is a Mediator and Program Associate for Meridian Institute and is based in the Washington, DC, office.
-Ms. Irigoyen’s primary responsibilities involve staff support for the Joint Ocean Commission Initiative, which is composed of former members of the U.S. Commission on Ocean Policy and the Pew Oceans Commission who are working to build durable support for ocean policy reform at all levels of decision making.
+Ingrid Irigoyen is a Mediator and Program Manager for Meridian Institute and is based in the Washington, DC, office.
+Ms. Irigoyen’s primary responsibilities involve staff support for the Joint Ocean Commission Initiative and process design and facilitation of regional ocean planning efforts in the Northeast and Mid-Atlantic regions.

 Previously, Ms. Irigoyen was a Knauss Fellow in NOAA’s Office of Ocean and Coastal Resource Management, where she worked in a small team to develop legislation to reauthorize the Coastal Zone Management Act.
 She has also worked for the Seafood Choices Alliance (SeaWeb), a nonprofit trade association for ocean-friendly seafood; MRAG Americas, Inc., a marine resources consulting firm; the New Hampshire Department of Environmental Services on issues of smart growth; and for a New Hampshire land use planning consultancy.